robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 8. Finally a pointer to this `YaFooPluginImpl` gets returned as the last step of the initialization process.

+## Simple objects

+For serializing objects of interfaces that purely contain getters and setters (and thus don't need to perform any host callbacks), we'll simply have a constructor that takes the `IFoo` by `IPtr` or reference (depending on how it's used in the SDK) and reads the data from it to create a serializable copy of that object.

 ## Safety notes

 - None of the destructors in the interfaces defined by the SDK are marked as